-In addition to violating Comcast’s Acceptable Use Policy as well as U.S. copyright laws and risking an impact to your Xfinity service, the websites that promote the illegal sharing of online content could put your computer and any data stored within it at risk by disseminating viruses that can access your files and even still your passwords.
-According to a recent study, by Digital Citizens Alliance and RiskIQ, more than 30% of sites containing infringing content infected users with malware or compromised their home network in some fashion.
+In addition to violating Comcast’s Acceptable Use Policy as well as U.S. copyright laws and risking an impact to your Xfinity service, the websites and apps that promote the illegal sharing of online content could put your computer and any data stored within it at risk by disseminating viruses that can access your files and even still your passwords.
+For more information on the risks of these websites and apps, visit www.streamsafely.com.

 For more resources on copyright law, visit the links below: